What Is a Timeshare and How Does It Work?

 Biennial and triennial timeshare contracts differ in that they don’t offer owners annual usage.

-A biennial timeshare offers usage to owners every other year, while a triennial one offers usage to owners every third year.
+A biennial timeshare offers owners usage every other year, while a triennial one offers usage every third year.

-You might choose biennial or triennial ownership because of the cost savings compared to timeshares that include annual ownership.
+You might choose biennial or triennial ownership because of the cost savings compared to annual timeshare ownership.
 However, the downside of this option is that your scheduled vacations are further apart.

 Deeded Timeshares

 Timeshares that have deeded contracts offer physical ownership of the property.
-In the case of a fixed-week timeshare, the maximum number of deeded shares for the property would be 52.
+In a fixed-week timeshare, the maximum number of deeded shares for the property is 52.

 Leaseholds